tsukada-cs/youichi-tower-battle/README.md

-# youichi-tower-buttle
+# youichi-tower-battle
-This is a Youichi Tower Buttle's open repository
+This is a Youichi Tower Battle's open repository